-D.1.2 Reconciliation to financial statements
+D.1.2 Reconciliation to Financial Statements

 There are no material differences between the basis, methods and assumptions used for the valuation of assets for solvency purposes and those used in the financial statements.
-Assets values are the same in both statements, with the exception of those items noted in D.2.5 and D.3.2 below.
+Assets values are the same in both statements, except for those items noted in D.2.5 and D.3.2 below.